EmmaLiTsai/recoverKBTDR/README.md

 Contains:

  (1) R Scripts     - all .R script files with code that fixes various issues with the KBTDR traces.
 Many of these .R files are preliminary code.
- 		  	Within this folder, you can find seven files:
+ 		  	Within this folder, you can find eight files:

 			  - example_trace.R    -- contains example code that completes six main objective: removing the arc, spline smoothing, adding the time dots, transforming the x-axis to time, scan centering, and adding dates and